 1895 – Construction boom in B.C.

 A small group of merchants, journalists and clergy who were deeply concerned about the abuse of horses being used as beasts of burden as B.C. entered a construction boom dedicated themselves to making life better for animals

 1895: Prevention of Cruelty to Animals Act

-The dedication of these compassionate individuals resulted in the establishment of the Prevention of Cruelty to Animals Act in B.C. and the creation of the BC SPCA.
+The dedication of these compassionate individuals resulted in the passing of the Prevention of Cruelty to Animals Act by the Government of British Columbia and the creation of the BC SPCA.

 1896: BC SPCA begins

 A committee of individuals concerned with animal protection was formed to create the BC SPCA bylaws and a constitution; the first meeting of the BC SPCA was held in New Westminster in 1896.

 The society held an election for the Board and the BC SPCA Vancouver Branch was formed

 By 1901 there were SPCA branches in New Westminster, Victoria, Vancouver, Vernon, Kamloops, Ashcroft, Okanagan, Kaslo, Nelson, Revelstoke and Rossland.
 These branches enabled the society to investigate cases of animal cruelty on a larger scale throughout the province.

 The first shelter was built for the BC SPCA Vancouver Branch.